matthannigan/crop/syllabus.md

 ## Instructor Information

-Matt Hannigan is a co-founder of The Sprout Fund and currently serves as its Deputy Director & Vice President.
-The Sprout Fund is Pittsburgh’s leading agency supporting innovative ideas, catalyzing community change, and making our region a better place to live, work, play, and raise a family.
+Matt Hannigan was a co-founder of The Sprout Fund and served as its Deputy Director & Vice President until its sunset in 2018.
+The Sprout Fund was Pittsburgh’s leading agency supporting innovative ideas, catalyzing community change, and making our region a better place to live, work, play, and raise a family.
 Matt helped start Sprout in 2001 while receiving his MSPPM degree from Heinz College.
-Since then, Matt has been involved in the creation and implementation of all of Sprout’s major programs, which have provided catalytic support for hundreds of community-based projects through millions of dollars of investments.
+Matt was involved in the creation and implementation of all of Sprout’s major programs, which provided catalytic support for more than 1,500 community-based people, projects, and ideas through nearly $8 million of investments.

-Matt provides oversight for Sprout’s principal program areas, actively participates in fundraising, program development, and planning, and maintains primary responsibility for overseeing the finances and business operations of the organization.
-Through his work at Sprout, Matt has developed a keen interest in decisionmaking processes and fostering civic innovation through grantmaking.
+Matt provided oversight for Sprout’s principal program areas, actively participated in fundraising, program development, and planning, and maintained primary responsibility for overseeing the finances and business operations of the organization.
+Through his work at Sprout, Matt developed a keen interest in decisionmaking processes and fostering civic innovation through grantmaking.

 From 2005 to 2011, Matt was an adjunct teaching assistant for the program evaluation course (90-823) at Heinz College.
 Creating Result-Oriented Programs was created to provide the key concepts of program evaluation and other insights from a decade of work in Pittsburgh’s nonprofit community in a half-semester setting.
 It has been offered continuously, twice each year, since the 2011–12 academic year.